 - you are or were wholly supported by the sponsor for both fees and living costs.

-If you need sponsor consent you need an original letter from them to include with your visa application confirming they have no objection to you continuing your studies in the UK, or remaining for a year under the Doctorate Extension Scheme if you are applying for this.
+If you need sponsor consent you need an original letter from the sponsor to include with your visa application confirming they have no objection to you continuing your studies in the UK, or remaining for a year under the Doctorate Extension Scheme if you are applying for this.
 If your sponsor is providing you with a letter for evidence of funding, they could include a statement confirming they have no objection to you continuing your studies in the UK in the same letter.

 For any qualification listed you need to provide the original certificate or final academic transcript confirming the qualification was awarded.
-If you are a continuing student and your CAS states “I confirm that the student is progressing satisfactorily on their course”, you do not need to provide evidence of any qualifications.
+If you are a continuing Dphil student and your CAS states “I confirm that the student is progressing satisfactorily on their course”, you do not need to provide evidence of any qualifications.

 English language ability